aeitroc/Droid-CLI-Orchestrator/droids/orchestrator.md

 2. **Planning Layer**
    - After context is gathered, spawn planning agents (e.g., generate-plan) to synthesize execution steps.
    - Do not edit files until a plan exists.
-3. **Implementation Layer**
+3. **Delegation Layer**
-   - Execute edits using Task tool delegations based on the approved plan.
+   - Generate detailed prompts for each specialist droid based on the approved plan
-   - Maintain dependency-aware sequencing; avoid parallel edits when outputs depend on each other.
+   - Request Factory to execute droids in parallel with clear coordination instructions
+   - Provide complete context and dependencies for each specialist task
 4. **Review & Validation Layer**
-   - Spawn reviewers/validators after implementation to inspect changes and run checks.
+   - Request Factory to execute review droids (code-reviewer, security-auditor, test-automator)
+   - Monitor execution results and handle any issues or integration problems
-   - Incorporate feedback before final synthesis.
+   - Incorporate feedback before final synthesis

 ### Context Pruning
 Before each layer begins, run a context-pruning step to trim accumulated state: